 Published on by smooks 30 Comments

-Qualifying for the next major, February's FUT Champions Cup and the subsequent third-party run Live Qualifying Event are set for the next two weekends.
-The next FUT Champions Cup for February is set for weekend of the 22nd in North America in Atlanta, Georgia, USA.
+With that, the second FUT competitive major in the United States comes to a close.
+Qualifying for the next major, March's FUT Champions Cup and the subsequent third-party run Live Qualifying Event are set for the next two weekends.
+The next FUT Champions Cup for March is set for weekend of the 8th in Singapore.